 This is definitely one of the most exciting grade levels of elementary school!
-Mrs. Haver and Mr. Stelle take the job of preparing our students for middle school very seriously, and when students demonstrate the work habits and study skills necessary to reach this goal, we also like to have a little fun!
+Mrs. Hernandez and Mr. Stelle take the job of preparing our students for middle school very seriously, and when students demonstrate the work habits and study skills necessary to reach this goal, we also like to have a little fun!
 Our classes choose their own rewards for whole class success towards homework completion goals, teamwork and overall effort.
 Students who complete all homework for the month participate in "Breakfast Club" held once a month before school.
 Monthly softball games are a fifth grade favorite where we practice teamwork and mutual respect in a non-competitive atmosphere.
 Rest assured you will really enjoy our 5th grade production of the "13 Colonies!"
 We enjoy the fun parts, but we never lose sight of our main goal of preparing students for middle school and beyond.
 Please read on to learn more about what this year has to offer!

 English Language Arts

 Students in fifth grade will engage in all types of reading!
 We read as a class, in partners, teacher read aloud, and in guided reading homogeneous groupings.
 Both fiction and non-fiction pieces support fifth grade standards in the form of core literature, guided reading, and the textbook anthology.
 Also, students will read outside of class and complete their reading logs.

 Fifth graders will gain confidence in their writing skills this year.
 In fact, we will teach them how to debate or argue logically in persuasive writing.
 They will enjoy moving through the steps of the writing process in various genres.
 Our writing plan is as follows: